Chill out in Palm Beach at the exclusive end of Sydney's Northern Beaches.

 - Discover the area's beautiful beaches and parklands

 How to get there

-Palm Beach is 45 kilometres (28 miles) north of Sydney, a little over an hour drive from the city centre.
+Palm Beach is 45 kilometres (28 miles) north of Sydney, a little over a one-hour drive from the city centre.
 Buses depart from Circular Quay and Central Station to Palm Beach via all of Sydney’s Northern Beaches.
-See their beauty from above on a 20 minute scenic flight with Sydney By Seaplane, which travels up the coast from the eastern suburb of Rose Bay.
+See their beauty from above on a 20-minute scenic flight with Sydney By Seaplane, which travels up the coast from the eastern suburb of Rose Bay.

 Leave Sydney early to enjoy breakfast at the stunning Boathouse Palm Beach.
 Each weekend Sydneysiders make the pilgrimage up north to tuck into its delicious fare, served on the waterfront deck of the original Barrenjoey Boathouse.
 Views don’t get much better than this.
 The food is fresh and delicious, with fruit boards, green veggie bowls and croissant French toast.
 Nearby award-winning restaurant Jonah’s serves contemporary Australian cuisine with an Italian bent.
 The menu has a strong emphasis on seafood, complemented by a 1500-strong wine list.
 Jonah’s also offers 11 well-appointed rooms should you want to stay the night.

 See the sights of Home and Away